 Marvel's Eternals: Everything You Need to Know

-Since Marvel has yet to release a teaser trailer for the film, there’s a lot we don’t know about the movie.
-Below, we’ll take a closer look at what we do know so far, including who’s who in this exciting new world.
+Marvel has just released the first ETERNALS teaser trailer, and it pulls back the first layer of mystery surrounding the movie — we now know how the characters look and sound!
+There's still a lot to learn about ETERNALS, so let's take a closer look at what we do know so far, including who’s who in this exciting new world.

 The Eternals Release Date